grafana/agent/docs/developer/windows/certificate_store/README.md

 # Guide to setting up a Windows Server for Certificate Testing

-This guide is used to setup a Windows Server for Windows Store Certificate Testing.
+This guide is used to set up a Windows Server for Windows Store Certificate Testing.
 This guide assumes you have downloaded a Windows 2022 Server ISO and have installed the Windows Server onto a virtual machine.
-Certificate Templates can only be installed on Windows Server and it needs to be enabled as a Enterprise Certificate Authority.
-This guide is NOT meant to be a guide on how to setup a Windows Server for production use and is meant only for setting up an environment to test the Grafana Agent and certificate store.
+Certificate Templates can only be installed on Windows Server and it must enabled as an Enterprise Certificate Authority.
+This guide is NOT meant to be a guide on how to set up a Windows Server for production use, and is meant only for setting up an environment to test the Grafana Agent and certificate store.

 ## Prerequisites